Personalization in Serious Games and Gamification for Healthcare: A Three-Tiered Review of Models, Methods and Opportunities: Method

 \subsection{Search Strategy}

-The search was conducted in March 2024, using two databases, namely Web of Science and PubMed.
+The search was conducted in October 2025, using two databases, namely Web of Science and PubMed.
+To ensure high quality search results in the interdisciplinary domain of \gls{sgg} for health, these two primary databases were selected.
+Web Of Science captures both technical innovations in algorithmic personalization, while PubMed covers the clinical validity of health-related interventions.
 This structured literature search was preceded by an exploratory search using Google Scholar to define the keywords to be used in the search.
 Table~\ref{table:rev:query} gives an overview of the used query and keywords with the respective number of articles that were retrieved from Web of Science and PubMed.
 Seven other articles were included in the results that were identified during the analysis of the found records.
-For the title it was required that some keyword referring to personalisation and gamification and/or \gls{sgs} was included.
+For the title it was required that some keyword referring to personalization and gamification and/or \gls{sgs} was included.
 Furthermore, for the topic of the paper, i.e. abstract and title, the domain of `healthcare' is delineated by all papers that refer to the health or well-being of patients, thereby excluding education, more specifically education of healthcare professionals and education of people with specific learning disorders.
-The publication year spans a decade, namely 2014 to 2024.
-As the aim is to provide an overview of personalisation algorithms and strategies for \gls{sgg} from the last decade, all review papers were excluded, as these were analyzed separately and reported upon above.
+The publication year spans from 2014 to 2025, to ensure the review remained focused, manageable and reflective of current technologies and design practices in personalised \gls{sgg}.
+As the aim is to provide an overview of personalization algorithms and strategies for \gls{sgg} from the last decade, all review papers were excluded, as these were analyzed separately and reported upon above, in Section~\ref{sec:rev_introduction}.